ovh/docs/pages/web/domains/redirect_domain_name/guide.en-sg.md

 As with option 1, this option displays the target domain in your browser's address bar instead of the redirected domain after you enter the redirected domain.

-However, this should be used occasionally, for example for temporary events.<br>
+However, this option is the appropriate choice for non-permanent redirections, for example temporary events.<br>
 Positioning on search engines is less efficient than with a **permanent visible** redirection of type 301 (HTTP code).

 - **Example**: if you redirect `domain1.tld` to `domain2.tld`, `domain2.tld` will appear in the address bar in your browser.